 Vaudeville took a break and was then was back with a heavily promoted return in 1949.
 It continued intermittently, along with rock and roll, big bands and personal appearances into the early 50s.

 A 1950 ad for vaudeville at the Orpheum.
 Yes, you got a film too: "The Pirates of Capri."
-Thanks to Ken McIntyre for finding the ad for a post on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for finding the ad for a post on the Facebook group Photos of Los Angeles.

 Closing as a film house: The Orpheum continued to be operated by Metropolitan Theatres until closing as a film house in 2000.